 I have a new smartphone, how do I set it up with Duo Security?

-If you have your original device then you can follow the instructions above to register your new phone as a secondary device and then delete your original device.
+If you still have your original device you can restore Duo using the Duo Restore instructions .
 If you no longer have access to your original device, please contact the IT Service Desk for assistance.

 How do I log into Duo Security if I have forgot my phone?